 If there’s one thing for sure about a New Orleans bachelorette party, it’s that this city is going to deliver an unforgettable experience.
 After all, the city’s motto isn’t “let the good times roll” for nothing.
 You’ll spend your days wandering the famous streets of the French Quarter, and probably eating more beignets than you can count.
 Come evening your crew will have a heyday taking Bourbon Street by storm, taste testing the libations that put New Orleans on the map.

 All of the above sound right up your alley?
 Let us help get your New Orleans bachelorette party itinerary in order with all the best hangouts for the ultimate girls weekend.

 What to Do

-Forget the car, because this city is best explored on foot and it all starts with the famous French Quarter for your New Orleans bachelorette party.
+Forget the car, because this city is best explored on foot and it all starts with the famous French Quarter.
 This historic district is known as the heart and soul of the city and encompasses must-see stops like Bourbon Street, Frenchman Street, Royal Street, and Jackson Square, just to name a few.

 While the French Quarter certainly has no shortage of tourists, this area will uncover what makes New Orleans so unique—from the endless bars of Bourbon Street to the live jazz music clubs of Frenchman Street, and all the eateries and shops in between.
 If you’re serious about the sights, try booking a walking tour (some of which are completely free) or even a ghost tour for those interested in New Orleans’ spooky side.